qflanTeam/QFLan/README.md

  	<li><a href="https://github.com/qflanTeam/QFLan/wiki/Sample-models">Sample models</a></li>
 </ul>

-<h1>Dsclaimer: this page has been anonymized for double-blindness constraints</h1>

 <h1>Summary</h1>
 <p style="text-align: justify;"><em>QFLan</em> is a software tool for the modeling and analysis of highly reconfigurable systems, including software product lines.</p>
 <p style="text-align: justify;">The tool offers an easy-to-use, rule-based probabilistic language to specify models with probabilistic behaviour.
-Quantitative constraints can be used to restrict the class of admissible configurations (or products), like (using a family of reconfigurable vending machines from <a href="https://www.dropbox.com/s/hkxyfn4cp6uar7o/fase_2018.pdf?dl=1">here</a>):
+Quantitative constraints can be used to restrict the class of admissible configurations (or products), like (using a family of reconfigurable vending machines from <a href="https://www.dropbox.com/s/tdclnizprfytpg0/fm18%2Btool.pdf?dl=1">here</a>):
 </p>

 <ul>